-The AER is responsible for monitoring whether Generators' compliance programs meet the mandatory requirements and for investigation of breaches, or possible breaches, of performance standards obligations under clause 4.15 of the Rules.
-A Generator is required to maintain compliance program records and other prescribed records for seven years, and if requested, deliver such records to the AER within five business days or other specified period.
+The AER is responsible for auditing a Generator's compliance with its compliance program and for investigating breaches, or possible breaches, of its performance standards.
+A Generator is required to maintain compliance program records and other prescribed records20 for seven years, and if requested, deliver such records to the AER within five business days or other specified period.21

-Rules clause 5.2.5(a).
+12 Rules clause 5.2.5(a).